FastCGI-Archives/fastcgi-archives.github.io/index.md

   * A markdown version, manually converted from the original, at [FastCGI-Archives/fastcgi-archives.github.io](https://github.com/FastCGI-Archives/fastcgi-archives.github.io).

+  * In [FastCGI-Archives/fcgi2 github project](https://github.com/FastCGI-Archives/fcgi2) you have the source of the fcgi sdk.

+  * In [FastCGI-Archives/mod_fastcgi github project](https://github.com/FastCGI-Archives/mod_fastcgi) you have the source of the apache mod_fastcgi module.

 ## FastCGI Specification copyright

 This is not an official repository nor is it linked in any way to the original fastcgi.com website and FastCGI copyright owners.